shilangyu/string-templating/README.md

 random(-3, 4) // integer in the range of [-3, 4)
 random(-3, 4, true) // decimal in the range of [-3, 4)

+random([1, true, 'whoop']) // returns random element from the array
 ```